elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 {:ok, #PID<0.88.0>}
 ```

 Let's recap what is happening.
 Whenever we invoke `iex -S mix`, it automatically starts our application by calling `Application.start(:kv)`, which then invokes the application callback.
 The application callback's job is to start a **supervision tree**.
-Right now, we only have a single supervisor, but sometimes a supervisor is also supervised, giving it a shape of a tree.
+Right now, we only have a single supervisor, but sometimes another supervisor is also supervised, giving it a shape of a tree.
 So far, our supervisor has a single child, a `KV.Registry`, which is started with name `KV.Registry`.

 ## Projects or applications?